 Similarly to the way your initial income tax is determined, the IRS looks at your total income, subtracts your expense allowances, takes into account any other mitigating factors, and determines your total ability to pay.
 The IRS generally follows a six-year rule for repayment, so your Offer in Compromise may be accepted if your reduced amount is in line with these calculations.

-There are a few other things that may help you qualify for either a higher level of tax forgiveness or complete forgiveness of your tax debt.
+There are a few other things that may help you qualify for either a higher level of tax forgiveness or complete forgiveness of your back taxes.
 Of course, the simplest way to total forgiveness is to prove that your allowable expenses drop your disposable income to a level where payments would present a financial hardship.
 That can sometimes be hard to do.
-There are, however, a few requirements you can meet to get some tax debt forgiveness.
+There are, however, a few requirements you can meet to get some back tax forgiveness.

 The IRS allows for taxpayers who itemize their deductions to claim casualty losses for property and businesses that occur during declared disasters.
 Recent examples of this would be Hurricane Maria, Hurricane Irma, and the recent round of California wildfires.
 Disaster casualties can be claimed on tax returns in the same year the disaster occurs, and payments are expedited for declared disasters.